tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_currency_balance.md

 ### Request Parameters

-The `get_currency_balance` method requires the following parameters in the request body:
+The `getCurrencyBalance` method requires the following parameters in the request body:

 - `account` (string, required): The name of the account for which the balance is being requested.
 - `code` (string, required): The smart contract that operates the currency.